Care Home Carpet Cleaning

 The extractor used to clean a care home carpet will depend on the area of carpet, how maneuverable the machine needs to be and if cleaning when residents are about, how quiet the machine is.

 Carpet extractors use chemicals to aid the cleaning process.
 Because carpets are made from a variety of materials, the correct choice of chemical is essential for the extractor to clean correctly.
 The wrong chemical can be harmful to a carpet so any large scale cleaning should be done by a fully trained operative.

-There are a variety of carpet extractors available from companies like Prochem who have a range of options, ranging from small vacuum cleaner sized machines like the Prochem Comet carpet and upholstery cleaning machine which is also particularly effective at removing spots and stains. to the larger, more sophisticated Steempro range.
+There are a variety of carpet extractors available with a range of options, ranging from small vacuum cleaner sized machines like the Prochem Comet carpet and upholstery cleaning machine which is also particularly effective at removing spots and stains. to the larger, more sophisticated Steempro range.
 These machines are very quiet in use, ideally suited to the care home environment.